International-Data-Spaces-Association/idsa/README.md

 ## :globe_with_meridians: IDS-G <a name="IDS-G"></a>
 The [IDS-G](https://github.com/International-Data-Spaces-Association/IDS-G) is the point of truth for specifications of IDS components.
-It is public for everyone and provides the approved specifications that were confirmed by the IDS Technical Steering Committee (IDS-TSC) and the IDSA working groups.
+It is publicly available to everyone and provides approved specifications that were confirmed by the IDS Technical Steering Committee (IDS-TSC) and the IDSA working groups.
 IDS-G publishes quarterly releases with new approvals by the working groups and the TSC.

 An overview of the IDS resources and the status of specifications in IDS-G can be found [here on GitHub](https://github.com/International-Data-Spaces-Association/IDS-G).